RIKEN-RCCS/lens3/doc/setting.md

 Install MinIO binaries minio and mc from min.io.

-* Download files as "lens3"
+* Download files as the user "lens3"

 ```
 $ cd ~